 You have to go to court on your scheduled court date in almost all cases.
 If you do not go to the scheduled court appearance on time, the judge may issue a bench warrant for your arrest.

-If you have been calendared for a holiday, Saturday or Sunday please go to the Criminal Division counter in person the Monday following the Saturday or Sunday or the first working day following the holiday.
+If you have been calendared for a holiday, Saturday or Sunday please call or go to the Criminal Division counter in person Monday-Friday prior to the appearance date.

 There are 3 different locations where a criminal case might be heard in the Contra Costa Superior court.
-These are:
+The Court locations are:

-When you get to the courthouse, check the calendar on the wall for your name and the department where your case will be heard.
-If you do not see your name on one of the criminal calendar lists, go to the criminal Clerk's Office to ask about your case.
+When you get to the courthouse, check the calendar posted on the bulletin board outside the courtrooms for your name and the department where your case will be heard.
+(Once you find your assigned department, you may go directly to that courtroom.)
+If you do not see your name on one of the criminal calendar lists, go to the Criminal Clerk's Office to ask about your case.

 In addition to bringing a valid identification document (driver's license, passport, or other picture identification), you should bring other documents such as:

-The criminal division clerks maintain an index of filings and a record of dispositions (judicial decisions.)
+The Criminal Clerk's Office maintains an index of filings and a record of dispositions (judicial decisions.)
 Court staff cannot look up any criminal records over the telephone.
-To get information about, or copies of documents from a criminal case, you can write to or visit the Criminal clerks office.
+To get information about, or copies of documents from a criminal case, you can write to or visit the Criminal Clerk's Office.
 If you make your request in writing, be sure to include:

 Driving after you have taken drugs or alcohol is not safe!
-You can hurt yourself or someone else, and the court can make you:
+You can hurt yourself or someone else, and the court can require you to:

 Your punishment might be even more serious if: